 Program - Max Planck School of Photonics

-- Specialization during the Master studies in the field of photonics at one of the three teaching universities Friedrich-Alexander-University Erlangen-Nuremberg, Friedrich-Schiller-University Jena, or Karlsruhe Institute of Technology by enrolling in an outstanding and international photonics study program
+- Specialization in an outstanding and international photonics study program at one of the three teaching universities Friedrich-Alexander-University Erlangen-Nuremberg, Friedrich-Schiller-University Jena, or Karlsruhe Institute of Technology

-- Research relevant courses e.g. talks and workshops by Fellows and guest researchers
+- Talks and workshops by Fellows and guest researchers

-- Conduction of the Master's thesis in cooperation with a Fellow at the home university, or at one of the partner institutes
+- Master's thesis in cooperation with a Max Planck Fellow at the home university or one of the partner institutes

-- Transition from the Master program to the doctoral program and connects the students with Fellows and PhD research topics
+- Transition from the Master's program to the doctoral program, connects the students with Fellows and PhD research topics

-- Conduction of the PhD with a Fellow from the network
+- PhD research with close supervision by a Fellow from the MPSP network

-- Close supervision and networking with another Fellow as co-supervisor at a different institute
+- Networking with co-supervising Fellow at a different institute

-- Further training programs by discipline-specific and inter-disciplinary courses, development of the own personality with soft skill courses
+- Further discipline-specific and inter-disciplinary training courses, as well as soft skill courses

 - Summer/winter schools and doctoral seminars

-- Employment at the university or research institution of the supervising Fellow securing living expenses
+- Employment contract at the university or research institute to cover living expenses

-Graduates become a member of an excellent photonic-network, aiming at the connection of young scientists and applicants beyond the PhD program and thereby supporting a basis for excellent career opportunities.
+Graduates become members of an excellent photonics network which aims to bring together young scientists beyond the PhD program, thereby enabling exposure to excellent career opportunities.